On $k$-Bend and Monotonic $\ell$-Bend Edge Intersection Graphs of Paths on a Grid: Relationship between Bkm and Bk

 \begin{definition} The graph $H_{1}$ depicted in \autoref{fig:graph_not_in_b2m} is constructed in the following way.
 The vertices $\{u,v\}$ and $\{a_{1}, \dots,a_{50}\}$ form a $K_{2,50}$.
 Furthermore, for every $1 \leqslant j < 50$ the vertices $\{a_{j},a_{j+1}\}$ and $\{b_{1,j}, \dots, b_{50,j}\}$ form a $K_{2,50}$.
 Additional to that for every $1 \leqslant j < 50$ and for every $1 \leqslant i < 50$ there is the graph $H_{2}$ of \autoref{fig:graph_not_in_b2m}~(b) placed between the vertices $b_{i,j}$ and $b_{i+1,j}$. \end{definition}

-The next result follows from a proof of Heldt, Knauer and Ueckerdt in~\cite{D}.
-In Proposition 1 they use a similar construction in order to prove that there is a planar graph with treewidth at most $3$ which is not in $B_{2}$.
+The next result follows from a proof of Heldt, Knauer and Ueckerdt given in~\cite{D}.
+In Proposition 1 of \cite{D} they use a similar construction in order to prove that there is a planar graph with treewidth at most $3$ which is not in $B_{2}$.
 Their construction builds also on the graph $H_1$ (called $G$ in their paper) but the graph suspended between any two vertices $b_{i,j}$, $b_{i+1,j}$, for $1\leqslant i,j < 50$, (called $H$ in their paper) is a $29$-vertex graph different from $H_2$.
-In the first part of the proof of Proposition~1 Heldt et al.\ prove some properties of $B_2$-EPG representations of the subgraph of $H_1$ as summarized in the following lemma.
+In the first part of the proof of Proposition~1 Heldt, Knauer and Ueckerdt prove some properties of $B_2$-EPG representations of the subgraph of $H_1$ as summarized in the following lemma.

 \begin{lemma}[Heldt, Knauer, Ueckerdt~\cite{D}] In any $B_{2}$-EPG representation of the graph $H_{1}$ depicted in \autoref{fig:graph_not_in_b2m} there exist two indices $i$ and $j$, $1\leqslant i,j\leqslant 49$, with the following properties: \begin{enumerate}[label=(\alph*)] \item the paths $P_{b_{i,j}}$ and $P_{b_{i+1,j}}$ consist of three segments each, \item there is a segment $S_{j}$ of the path $P_{a_{j}}$ which completely contains one end segment of $P_{b_{i,j}}$ and one end segment of $P_{b_{i+1,j}}$, \item there is a segment $S_{j+1}$ of the path $P_{a_{j+1}}$ which completely contains the other end segments of $P_{b_{i,j}}$ and $P_{b_{i+1,j}}$, \item $S_{j}$ and $S_{j+1}$ are either both vertical segments or both horizontal segments. \end{enumerate} \end{lemma}